Hongyuan-LIN/hongyuan-lin.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Hongyuan Lin.
 I am currently a non-tenured associate professor at the University of Science and Technology of China.
-My research mainly focuses on data-driven supply chain and revenue management, in particular for e-commerce and logisitc companies.
+My research mainly focuses on data-driven supply chain and revenue management, in particular for e-commerce and logisitcs business.

 Before joining USTC, I completed my Ph.D. at the National University of Singapore and my B.S. in Mathematics at the University of Texas at Austin.